 Breaking a child's will leaves him open to the influence of others who often will not serve his highest interests.
 What's more, it's a betrayal of the spiritual contract we make as parents.

-That said, strong-willed kids can be a handful -- high energy, challenging, persistent.
+So yes, Peaceful Parenting is the best parenting approach for strong-willed children.
+That said, strong-willed kids can be a handful -- high energy, challenging, persistent, sensitive.
 How do we protect those fabulous qualities and encourage their cooperation?

 12 Tips for Peaceful Parenting